Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Applications

 \subsubsection{Robust KF}

-In \cite{raftery2010online}, the authors consider how to accurately predict the output strip thickness online for a cold rolling mill.
-For that problem, several physically motivated models are available, but it is uncertain which is the correct one for use.
-A Markov chain model, specified in terms of forgetting, is used to characterize the temporal transition of the correct model.
-The resulting method, termed dynamic model averaging (DMA) there, is a kind of KF-based BDEMM in spirit.
-It is shown that DMA is better than the best physical model and that when the best model is included in the model pool, DMA converges to it quickly.
+In \cite{raftery2010online}, the authors address the task of accurately predicting online output strip thickness for a cold rolling mill.
+Several physically motivated models are available, but it is uncertain which one should be used.
+A Markov chain model, given in terms of forgetting, is utilized to capture the temporal transition of the correct model.
+The resulting method, called dynamic model averaging (DMA), is KF-based BDEMM in spirit.
+The authors demonstrate that DMA outperforms the best physical model and quickly converges to it when it is included in the model pool.